Exclusive!

 English-language films are listed under their English

-title [with an English translation following in square
+English translation in square brackets].

 A chronological discrepancy related to a